Man accused in overdose death pleads guilty to criminally negligent homicide

 ALBANY, N.Y.
 (NEWS10) – Nicholas Uzzo of Troy has pleaded guilty to Criminally Negligent Homicide and Criminal Sale of a Controlled Substance on Thursday.

-Prosecutors say Uzzo told two men he was selling them cocaine, which turned out to be fentanyl, one of the men died as a result.
+Prosecutors say on or around April 13th going into April 14th of 2018, Uzzo sold two men what he told them was cocaine.
+It turned out to be a powerful dose of fentanyl.
+Both men overdosed- One of them, a 37 year old father of two young children died.
 Uzzo apologized to his victim’s family saying he did not realize the drug he sold wasn’t cocaine.

-The Albany County District Attorney’s Office says this is only the second case they have prosecuted holding a dealer criminally responsible for a fatal overdose.
+The Albany County District Attorney’s Office says this is only their second case where someone who supplied or sold drugs involved in a fatal overdose was held criminally responsible.

+Lt.
+Brian Strock with the Watervliet Police Department worked on the Uzzo case.
+He’s reminding people that the Good Samaritan Law protects those who call for help when a drug overdose occurs, so they don’t have to fear being arrested if found in possession of an amount of drugs considered to be for personal use.
+“So that people don’t leave a friend or family member suffering from a medical emergency for fear of being arrested.”